jxxcarlson/elm-markdown/README.md

 ## Markdown extensions

-I am trying to be conservative about extensions to Markdown.
-However, there are two that I thought important enough to add: tables, poetry blocks and verbatim text.
+Here are the main additions:

-Poetry blocks are
+- Poetry blocks are
 are like quotation blocks, except that they begin with ">>" instead of ">".
 White space and line endings are respected in poetry blocks.

-Verbatim blocks are like code blocks, except that they are set off by four backticks instead of three.
+- Verbatim blocks are like code blocks, except that they are set off by four backticks instead of three.
 No syntax coloring is applied to verbatim blocks.

+- Tables

+- Extension blocks.
+These begin with the character `@`, e.g., `@svg` for SVG figures (see below).
+The general form is `@cmd arg1 arg2 ...` on the first line followed by the body of the element: zero or more non-blank lines followed by a blank line.
+The argument list may be empty.

+- Inline extensions.
+These have the form `@cmd[arg1 arg2 ...]`
+For example, the text `@class[red warning]` renders as the word *warning* in red.
+The first argument is a CSS class name.
+It can be anything, but to take effect, it must be defined in `./public/assets/style.css`.

 ### Images